Broadhurst is pleased to support the following local projects:

 Rushmoor CAB, click here.

-The service provided by Rushmoor CAB (Heathlands) supports the recovery of mental health service users through advice and casework.
+The service provided by Rushmoor CAB (Heathlands) supported the recovery of mental health service users through advice and casework.
 It was funded by Surrey NHS and Broadhurst (for patients who were Hampshire residents) until the end of June 2015, when the North East Hampshire and Farnham CCG took on the funding previously provided by Broadhurst.

 In October 2015, Broadhurst agreed to fund a new 3-year ‘Financial Inclusion’ project to provide an extended service with a specific brief to work in community based settings in Aldershot and Farnborough, reaching out through existing networks and agencies to mitigate the adverse impact of austerity on vulnerable clients with mental health conditions.
 This new service is based at The Wellbeing Centre, click here.